WinstonFassett/mcp-client-chatbot/docs/Workspace.md

 This is where we track global instructions and describe what we are actively working and focused on.

+I am an expert swe with 25 years experience.

+I am running the dev server.
+You can run another if you want, ie to do api or ui smoke tests or something, but I always test on mine as you go.

 ## Priorities

 ### Make.
 It.
 Work.